Noah Beery Jr.

 Noah Lindsey Beery (August 10, 1913 – November 1, 1994) was an American actor often specializing in warm, friendly character roles similar to many portrayed by his Oscar-winning uncle, Wallace Beery.
 Unlike his more famous uncle, however, Beery Jr. seldom broke away from playing supporting roles.
 Active as an actor in films or television for well over half a century, he was best known for playing James Garner's character's father, Joseph "Rocky" Rockford, in the NBC television series The Rockford Files (1974–1980).
-His father, Noah Nicholas Beery (known professionally as Noah Beery or Noah Beery Sr.) enjoyed a similarly lengthy film career as an extremely prominent supporting actor in major films, although the elder Beery was also frequently a leading man during the silent film era.
+His father, Noah Beery, enjoyed a similarly lengthy film career as a supporting actor in major films, although the elder Beery was also frequently a leading man during the silent film era.

 Life and career

 Beery was born in New York City, New York, where his father was working as a stage actor.
 He was given his nickname "Pidge" by George M. Cohan's sister Josie.

 The family moved to California in 1915 when his father began acting in motion pictures.
 After attending school in Los Angeles, they moved to a ranch in the San Fernando Valley, a style of living he would maintain for the rest of his life.

 At the age of seven, he appeared with his father in The Mark of Zorro and like his father, who immediately began billing himself as "Noah Beery Sr.", he went on to become a respected character actor.
 His paternal uncle, Oscar-winning actor Wallace Beery, became the world's highest-paid actor by 1932.
 Although neither Beery Jr. nor his father ever approached that level, both had long and memorable acting careers.
-The three acting Beerys physically closely resembled each other, but Noah Beery Jr. lacked the powerful voice his father and uncle possessed, which is ironic since both older Beerys made major careers in silent movies.
+The three acting Beerys physically closely resembled each other, but Noah Beery Jr. lacked the powerful voice his father and uncle possessed.